The Perth Orthopaedic and Sports Medicine (POSM) Research Institute is an initiative of the Perth Orthopaedic and Sports Medicine Centre.

 Dr Greg Janes

 Dr Janes achieved his orthopaedic fellowship in 1994.
 He then undertook a fellowship in upper limb surgery.
-He specialises in arthroscopy and reconstructive surgery of the shoulder, knee and hip.
+He has a subspecialty focus on arthroscopy and reconstructive surgery of the shoulder, knee and hip.
 He is Chairman of the Australian Orthopaedic Association, WA Branch and was a member of the Editorial Board of the Journal of Bone and Joint Surgery for 10 years.

 Dr Ross Radic

 Dr Radic is a graduate of the University of Western Australia who undertook fellowships in London.
-He specialises in arthroscopic surgery of the knee and shoulder, reconstructive surgery and osteotomy as well as hip replacement and knee replacement.
+He has a subspecialty focus on arthroscopic surgery of the knee and shoulder, reconstructive surgery and osteotomy as well as hip replacement and knee replacement.
 He teaches orthopaedic trainees and junior medical staff at Royal Perth Hospital.

 Dr Peter Annear

 After completing his orthopaedic fellowship in 1994, Dr Annear undertook 2 paediatric fellowships followed by a knee fellowship.
-He specialises in ACL reconstruction, lower limb sports surgery, lower limb arthritis surgery and paediatric orthopaedics.
+He has a subspecialty focus on ACL reconstruction, lower limb sports surgery, lower limb arthritis surgery and paediatric orthopaedics.

 Professor Markus Kuster

 Professor Kuster trained in orthopaedic surgery and traumatology in Switzerland.
-He holds a PhD in knee joint mechanics and specialises in knee replacement and hip replacement, both primary and revision.
+He holds a PhD in knee joint mechanics and has a subspecialty focus on knee replacement and hip replacement, both primary and revision.

 Dr Jay Ebert — Director of Research